Architecture Intent

 When should the Architecture Intent be scheduled?

-You should schedule an Architecture Intent meeting if any of these apply and you are at a point where you are ready to discuss your approach:
+You should schedule an Architecture Intent meeting if any of these apply and you’re at a point where you’re ready to discuss your approach:

-• You're using an architecture pattern not currently found on the VA.gov Platform.
+You're using an architectural pattern that is not currently used on the va.gov Platform

-• You're integrating with a new system or API, inside or outside of the VA.
+You're integrating with a new system or API, inside or outside of VA

-Note: OCTO-DE will need at least 2 business days to review your materials.
+Note: OCTO-DE and Platform Engineering and Security will need at least 2 business days to review your materials.
 Ensure you provide enough lead time, otherwise the meeting may need to be rescheduled.

 What artifacts will be needed?

-Artifacts are anything that will help OCTO-DE understand your product.
-There are 2 required artifacts:
+Artifacts are anything that will help OCTO-DE and Platform Engineering and Security understand your product.
+For the Architecture Intent, please provide these artifacts:

-The artifacts should be ready and linked in the VFS team’s Collaboration Cycle Request GitHub ticket at least 2 business days before the scheduled meeting.
+The checklist, along with any other supporting documentation or diagrams, should be ready and linked in the VFS team’s Collaboration Cycle Request GitHub ticket at least 2 business days before the scheduled meeting.

 How to schedule the Architecture Intent